QQrex/MechaCar_Statistical_Analysis/README.md

 ![ttest]()

 If we are to assume the population mean of our PSI is 1500 lbs per square inch, our t-test of each lot show that Lot1 has a p-value of 1, Lot2, has a p-value of 0.61 and Lot3 has a p-value of 0.042.
 If our H0 is there is no statistical difference between sample mean and population mean and Ha is there is a statistical difference in sample and population mean.
-Lot1 and Lot2 can not reject H0 however, Lot3 will reject.
+Lot1 and Lot2 cannot reject H0 however, Lot3 will reject.

+## Study Design: MechaCar vs Competition

+If we want to test whether there is any statistical difference in the distribution of overall safety ratings between our MechaCar vs our competition.
+We will be collecting data on cars releasing in same year as our Mechacar and the data will be from multiple car safety organizations.
+Our test would assume our Ho as there is no difference in frequency distribution between the groups and Ha is there is a difference in frequency distribution between the groups.
+To perform this categorical test, we would use a Chi-Squared test to compile a p-value to reject or accept our Ho.